seemashirke/restcountries_demo/README.md

 1) Clone the project from github URL
 2) Unzip the file
 3) Then Go to STS IDE, import the existing maven project
-4) browse the directory to import the project
+4) Browse the directory to import the project
-5) let project to build
+5) Let project to build

 #
 Run The Project
 ---------------
 1) Open STS IDE
-2) go to the CountryService project
+2) Go to the CountryService project
-3) right click on the project
+3) Right click on the project
-4) click on run as "Spring boot project"
+4) Click on run as "Spring boot project"
-5) verify application run successfully
+5) Verify application run successfully

 #
 Test The Project